NorthernOceanS/NormaConstructor-wiki/en/yet-another-tutorial.md

 There is also a [vedio on bilibili](https://www.bilibili.com/video/BV1Wh411d7QN) about using **NormaConstructor**, you can learn more about every generator separately form it.

+If you did not understand the above tutorial, you can read [another tutorial](tutorial.md)